 NRDC: ‘FDA Continues To Dodge the Bigger Questions of BPA’s Safety’

-WASHINGTON (July 17, 2012) — The Food and Drug Administration’s announcement banning the use of bisphenol A (BPA) in baby bottles and children’s cups still leaves the public exposed to the hormone-disrupting chemical in food packaging, according to the Natural Resources Defense Council.
+WASHINGTON (July 17, 2012) — The Food and Drug Administration’s announcement banning the use of bisphenol A (BPA) in baby bottles and children’s cups still leaves the public exposed to the hormone-disrupting chemical in food packaging.
+All according to the Natural Resources Defense Council.

-BPA, a chemical used to make plastics and resins, is linked to an array of adverse health effects, including cancer, obesity, abnormal brain development and reproductive problems.
+BPA baby bottles is just horrible.
+BPA is a chemical used to make plastics and resins.
+It is also linked to an array of adverse health effects.
+That’s including cancer, obesity, abnormal brain development and reproductive problems.

 The following is a statement from Dr. Sarah Janssen, senior scientist in the public health program at NRDC: